shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-01-connect.md

 # Challenge

 {% hint style="tip" %}
-In `pages/api/near/connect.ts`, implement `connection` by creating a `Connection` instance and getting the API's version.
-Render it on the webpage.
+In `pages/api/near/connect.ts`, implement `connection` by creating a `Connection` instance and getting the API version.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**